By Karyn Greenstreet

 Notice how he uses the word “friendly” throughout his discussion of mastermind groups?
 Hill believed that a harmonious groups of two or more people who come together for a specific purpose, or around a specific topic, bring forth the power of creativity and support that you can’t find when you go it alone.

 Napoleon Hill recorded a multi-part television series in the 1960s, reviewing his Master Keys to Success principles.
+You can often find it on YouTube.
 In this television show, he says one of the keys is a mastermind group:

 When starting a mastermind group, or joining an existing one, look for these three hallmarks: friendly, growth-oriented, and willing to share information.